aegisbigdata/hopsworks/README.md

 USR - user used to ssh into the remote machine(NOT the user within the vm, which is vagrant for a typical vm installation) SERVER - change if necessary to the remote machine
 ```
-Note: fast deployment of html/javascript files does NOT require compiling it. just run the scp-web script from the scripts folder.
+Note: fast deployment of html/javascript files does NOT require compiling it.
+Just run the scp-web script from the scripts folder.
+This is only for development - after you are satisfied with your changes, deploy the frontend as described in the deploy services section.

 Note: youtube help [video](https://youtu.be/GdFrOLsZHq4).